ROSS-org/ross-org.github.io/_posts/2019-03-25-build-model-with-ross.md

 From here, the ROSS CMake scripts will detect your model and automatically build it with ROSS.
 To allow for models to be kept in a version controlled repository separate from ROSS, users should use a sym-link to "place" their model within `ROSS/models` hierarchy.

-This is the process which is currently document on the [Manual ROSS Installation](https://ross-org.github.io/setup/installation.html) page.
+This is the process which is currently documented on the [Manual ROSS Installation](https://ross-org.github.io/setup/installation.html) page.

 ## Setup 2: Have ROSS as a git submodule